VH-Lab/NDI-matlab/docs/reference/+ndi/+daq/+system/mfdaq.m.md

   Returns SQ, an ndi.query object that searches the database for the ndi.daq.system object

-Help for ndi.daq.system.mfdaq/searchquery is inherited from superclass NDI.DAQ.SYSTEM
+Help for ndi.daq.system.mfdaq/searchquery is inherited from superclass ndi.daq.system
 ```

 ---